chris1111/HP-Probook-EliteBook-Package-Creator/README.md

 ## HP-Probook-EliteBook-Package-Creator
 - This is to test macOS
 - Buy a mac after testing macOS
+### Any issue without the Log or all relevant information will be deleted.
+This does not work on a VM

 #### For macOS 11 Big Sur ➣ [HP-Probook-EliteBook-Package-Creator-OC](https://github.com/chris1111/HP-Probook-EliteBook-Package-Creator-OC)